When Nimbin agreed to host the 1973 Aquarius Festival, the influx of university students and hippies changed the small dairy community forever.

 Thanks to all interviewees and contributors, the broader Nimbin Community and to Lismore Nimbin Tourism for your support.

-Nimbin Soundtrail producer Jeanti St Clair.
+Nimbin Soundtrail producer

-Births, Deaths and Marriages Megan James.
+Births, Deaths and Marriages Megan James

 Hidden Soundfields

-Minor Birds Longtime Sunshine performed by Nimbin Central School students from Years 2 -5, directed by Val Mace and Gail Pierce.
+Longtime Sunshine performed by Nimbin Central School students from Years 2 -5, directed by Val Mace and Gail Pierce.
 Friday’s Lunch Longtime Sunshine performed by Nimbin Central School’s secondary vocal ensemble.
 The students are from Years 7-11 and are directed by Vale Mace.
-Vocal Minority Nimbin’s adult community choir, directed by Val Mace, also perform 'Longtime Sunshine'.
+Vocal Minority Nimbin’s adult community choir, directed by Val Mace, also perform ‘Longtime Sunshine’.
 Harmony Song by Mookx Hanley and performed at Byron Vista Social Club in Ewingsdale Hall circa 2006, featuring Mookx Hanley, Julie Oliver, Evan Sun, Soozah Clarke, Lina Eve and Gabi Bliss.

-Thanks to Neil Pike, Val Mace, Ruth Miller, Harry Freeman, Mookx Hanley for musical contributions, Paula Glenn-Bland for permission to use Paul Joseph’s songs, Mike Heron for permission to include the 'Longtime Sunshine' chant, which is based on the Incredible String Band’s 'A Very Cellular Song', and Paul Tait and Jeni Kendell of Gaia Films, for 'Give Trees A Chance' film excerpts.
+Neil Pike, Val Mace, Ruth Miller, Harry Freeman, Mookx Hanley for musical contributions, Paula Glenn-Bland for permission to use Paul Joseph’s songs, Mike Heron for permission to include the ‘Longtime Sunshine’ chant, which is based on the Incredible String Band’s ‘A Very Cellular Song’, and Paul Tait and Jeni Kendell of Gaia Films, for ‘Give Trees A Chance’ film excerpts.

-Photography acknowledgements Thanks to Lismore Nimbin Tourism and natsky, Peter Derrett, Pauline and Amelia Ahern, Terania Native Forest Action Group, Jackie Garland, Harry Watson-Smith (CC-licenced), Ruth Miller, Megan James, Daisy Stewart.
+Thanks to Lismore Nimbin Tourism and natsky, Peter Derrett, Pauline and Amelia Ahern, Terania Native Forest Action Group, Jackie Garland, Harry Watson-Smith (CC-licenced), Ruth Miller, Megan James, Daisy Stewart.
 Photographs used with permission.
 Painting of Cecil Roberts by Neil Liddell.